-Summer’s coming (as hard as it is to believe right now) and here’s an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears dreadful sound; drip… drip… drip.
-They look over to see the cat licking at a puddle that’s gradually forming on the dining room floor.
-In a flash: Worry, stress, and that ”oh brother!” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Nope – the air conditioning equipment may be frozen.
-This can strike anywhere, from Saint Charles to Timbuktu, regardless of summer heat.
+Summer’s coming (we promise) and here’s a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip… drip… drip.
+They turn their head to see the dog licking at a puddle that’s gradually forming on the bathroom floor.
+Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
+What caused the leak?; water heater, leaky toilet, shower, faucet?
+Nope – the central air conditioner is frozen solid.
+This can happen anywhere, from the U.S. to Thailand, regardless of climate.

 When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Saint Charles area home.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
 The two main reasons why the evaporator coil may freeze:

-Either way, the result is that the air conditioner’s evaporator coil does not properly disperse the heat, and in essence 'overcools’ itself.
-The net effect of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C transformed into an old-school icebox.
+Either way, the result is that the air conditioner’s evaporator coil cannot operate to properly transfer heat, and in effect ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C has morphed into an old-school icebox.